 During World War II, attempts were made to ruggedize and make subminiature “pencil” sized tubes, but they would all give way the pea size transistor invented in 1947 by John Bardeen and Walter Brattain at AT&T Bell labs.
 It performed the exact same role as a triode, but instead of electrons flowing in a vacuum from a cathode to an anode, they moved instead in a solid grain of germanium or silicon from a source to a drain.
 The material in between was porous to electrons, but voltage applied to this gate could void or fill the “holes” available for their transit, regulating their flow like a control grid.
 It was, in a sense, a descendent of the crystal radio detector, and it was also the first of many small, cheap and durable solid state electronic devices.
 Due its size and lack of filaments, it consumed far less power, didn’t need to first warm up and never burned out.
 Equipment that once required an armoire size enclosure could now fit into a small handheld case, leading to the explosion of transistor radios at beaches, faster desk-sized computers and even the first implantable pacemakers.
 By the late 1960’s the transistor had displaced the vacuum tube for most electronic applications, the same way the latter had banished spark gaps and crystals a generation earlier.
 It enabled far better, reliable and more compact aviation radio equipment: newer VOR stations and their receivers used solid state technology, and their replacement of tube-driven LFR systems happened nearly in parallel.

 The transistor arrived just after there was another major shift in how electronics were used in aviation.
 Up until 1940, the main electronics on board most aircraft were radios.
 Pilots used these and the same headsets for both navigation and communication as LFR didn’t require any sort of instrumentation.
 However, as the world headed to war, improved electronics began to greatly diversify navigation aids.
 By the late 1930’s the round dial of the bulky radio compass, relegated to the sidelines at the start of LFR, began to reassert itself in some cockpits as new units gained a “sense” capability and automatically rotated the null of motorized antenna and pointer towards a station, making them much easier to use.
 As any radio station could be used as a “homing” beacon (now called a Non-Directional Beacon) the strategic value of this capability to the US Army Air Force and other militaries justified their expense.
 By the 1930’s Europe would implement the Lorenz beam, the first among several systems that continent would adopt.
 Wartime advances led to the development of the Visual Aural Range (VAR), VOR, Instrument Landing Systems (ILS), LORAN, and other navigation aids.
-Larger planes, especially, now sported racks stuffed with increasingly complex autopilots, radars, flight controls and instrumentation systems.
+Larger planes, especially, now sported racks stuffed with increasingly complex autopilots, radars, transponders, flight controls and instrumentation systems.
 Aviation was now using much more than just radios, and in 1949 Aviation Week coined a new term for all these specialized “aviation electronics” - avionics.

 At first, only military and high-end commercial aircraft could afford the bulk and expense of the initial vacuum tube versions of these new systems.
 However, by the late 1950’s the transistor could cost effectively fit nearly all their capabilities within the instrument panel.
 The long lived radio compass best shows this transition: a once finicky desk sized piece of equipment that often needed a dedicated operator 30 years earlier had now evolved into a book sized, easy to use “tune and forget” Automatic Direction Finder (ADF).
-By 1960, a well-equipped Cessna carried an avionics package that would have been the envy of a DC-3 airliner crew from just a generation before, and the flight decks of 707’s and B-52’s carried sophisticated arrays of transistorized avionics that would have been unthinkable in their era.
+By 1960, a well-equipped Cessna carried an avionics package that would have been the envy of a DC-3 airliner crew from just a generation before, and the flight decks of 707’s and B-52’s carried sophisticated arrays of transistorized avionics that would have been unthinkable in that earlier era.

 The 1960’s began.
 The Jet Age and television were in full swing and the Golden Age of Radio, and the vacuum tube, were firmly over.
 A full generation of pilots had now used radio over their entire careers, and the world was poised for yet another major technical revolution that would bring us the digital age.